Professional edition active

 Epidemiology of Celiac Disease

-The disease affects about 10 to 20% of 1st-degree relatives.
-Female:male ratio is 2:1.
+The disease affects approximately 7.5% of first-degree relatives, with a higher prevalence in females than males (2).
 Onset is generally in childhood but may occur later.

 Patients who have other diseases, such as lymphocytic colitis, Down syndrome, type 1 diabetes mellitus, and autoimmune (Hashimoto) thyroiditis, are at risk of developing celiac disease.